wmadavis/wmadavis.github.io/content/teaching.md

 ---

-*(Columbia students can use their university email to book office hours [here](https://calendly.com/wmadavis/))*
+* Columbia students can use their university email to book office hours [here](https://calendly.com/wmadavis/).*

-*Using this space to share some of the resources I’ve prepared during my teaching career at Columbia.
-I’ve also seen some of my material paywalled on Course Hero so please just take it from here for free.
-I have also included some notes from graduate coursework I've taken.*
+*Using this space to share some of the resources I’ve prepared during my TA career at Columbia and for my graduate-level coursework at Oxford and Columbia.
+I’ve seen some of my notes paywalled on Course Hero so please just take it from here for free.*

-*I cannot guarantee a response but feel free to email clarifying questions about any of this material.
-Video recordings of my classes may be available upon request to those looking to follow along at their own pace or supplement their own studies, especially those from developing countries.*
+*I cannot guarantee a response but feel free to email clarifying questions or pointing out errors in any of this material.
+Video recordings of my econometrics and microeconomics classes may be available upon request to those looking to follow along or supplement their own studies, particularly those from developing countries.*

 *Any errors are due to the professors who taught me wrong or the students who didn’t point them out.*

+*Out of respect for the non-predatory academic publishing industry, I discourage you from finding a free version of this textbook or any other by [Googling their titles, their authors, and adding “pdf” at the end](https://www.google.com/search?q=Introduction+to+Econometrics+watson+4th+edition+pdf&sca_esv=568605030&sxsrf=AM9HkKm2WdaM2SNR0--eUd572Acbx9Egyg%3A1695760925959&ei=HUITZaOMOqOs5NoP5biHSA&ved=0ahUKEwjjjvbckcmBAxUjFlkFHWXcAQkQ4dUDCBA&uact=5&oq=Introduction+to+Econometrics+watson+4th+edition+pdf&gs_lp=Egxnd3Mtd2l6LXNlcnAiM0ludHJvZHVjdGlvbiB0byBFY29ub21ldHJpY3Mgd2F0c29uIDR0aCBlZGl0aW9uIHBkZjIGEAAYFhgeSO8pUN4EWNEocAR4AZABAZgBmQGgAbYTqgEFMTAuMTS4AQPIAQD4AQL4AQHCAgoQABhHGNYEGLADwgIFEC4YgATCAgUQABiABMICFBAuGIAEGJcFGNwEGN4EGOAE2AEBwgIHECMYigUYJ8ICCBAAGIoFGIYD4gMEGAAgQYgGAZAGCLoGBggBEAEYFA&sclient=gws-wiz-serp&bshm=rime/1).
+Failing that, I am hereby disavowing [Sci-Hub](https://sci-hub.se/database) as a resource for such searches as well.*

+---

 ### Senior seminars and research workshops (ECON-GU4999)